wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

     (2) A person who does not have a warrant supplied under this section must not represent himself or herself to be the holder of a warrant supplied under this section.

-    (3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who---
+    (3) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who---

     *   (a) fails to comply with subsection (2); or

     *   (b) impersonates or falsely pretends to be a person named in a warrant supplied under this section.

+    Section 94(3): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 95 Duties of investigator supplied with warrant of authority